3MAH/3mah.github.io/_docs/23-Simcoon-tutorials.md

 ## Composite simulation with mean field methods

 **Please note:** Be careful with the data type while you pass numpy arrays.
-Make sure you define them as dtype='float' unless specified, since they will be interpreted as float by Simcoon, i.e.: x = np.array([1, 2, 3, 4, 5],  dtype='float')
+Make sure you define them as dtype='float' unless specified, since they will be interpreted as float by simcoon, i.e.: x = np.array([1, 2, 3, 4, 5],  dtype='float')
 {: .notice--info}